NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	server:
 			# location of the trust anchor file that enables DNSSEC
 			auto-trust-anchor-file: "/var/lib/unbound/root.key"
+			# send minimal amount of information to upstream servers to enhance privacy
+			qname-minimisation: yes
-			# the interface that is used to connect to the network, this means on this machine
+			# the interface that is used to connect to the network (this will listen to all interfaces)
 			interface: 0.0.0.0
 			# interface: ::0
 			# addresses from the IP range that are allowed to connect to the resolver
-			access-control: 10.0.0.0/8 allow
+			access-control: 192.168.0.0/16 allow
-			# access-control: 2001:DB8.. code-block:: bash/64 allow
+			# access-control: 2001:DB8/64 allow

 	remote-control:
 			# allows controling unbound using "unbound-control"
 			control-enable: yes

-The interface is currently configured to listen to any address on the machine, and the access-control only allows queries from the ``10.0.0.0/8`` `IP subnet <https://www.ripe.net/about-us/press-centre/understanding-ip-addressing>`_ range.
-Note that the IP address we chose above (``10.0.0.1`` and ``10.0.0.2``) fall within the ``10.0.0.0/8`` range.
+The interface is currently configured to listen to any address on the machine, and the access-control only allows queries from the ``192.168.0.0/16`` `IP subnet <https://www.ripe.net/about-us/press-centre/understanding-ip-addressing>`_ range.
+Note that the IP address we chose above (``192.168.0.1`` and ``192.168.0.2``) fall within the ``192.168.0.0/16`` range.

 To prepare our config we are going to modify the existing config in :file:`/etc/unbound/unbound.conf`.
-If you open the file we see that there is already an “include” in there.
-This include enables us to do `DNSSEC <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`_, which allows Unbound to verify the source of the answers that it receives, which we want to keep in.
-If you don't have the file that the include links to (:file:`root.key`), it can be created using the :command:`unbound-anchor` command. |br|
+If you open the file for the first time, you see that there is already an “include” in there.
+The include enables us to do `DNSSEC <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`_, which allows Unbound to verify the source of the answers that it receives, as well as QNAME minimisation.
+For convienience these configuration options have already been added in the minimal config.
+The config also includes the :command:`remote-control` in the config to enable controlling Unbound using :command:`unbound-control` command which is useful if you want to modify the config later on.
-If you don't have the :file:`unbound_control.key` and :file:`unbound_control.pem` files, when you're building Unbound from source for example, the command to create these is: :command:`unbound-control-setup`.

-Using the text editor again, we can then add the minimal config as shown above, making any changes to the access control where needed.
-Do note that we strongly recommend keeping the :command:`include` that is already in the file (such as in the above config).
-We also add the :command:`remote-control` in the config to enable controlling Unbound using :command:`unbound-control` command which is useful if you want to modify the config later on.
-When we've modified the configuration we check it for mistakes with the :command:`unbound-checkconf` command:
+Using the text editor again, we can then add the minimal config shown above, making any changes to the access control where needed.When we've modified the configuration we check it for mistakes with the :command:`unbound-checkconf` command:

 .. code-block:: bash